GeekPress/WP-Quick-Install/README.md

 WP Quick Install
 ================
 The easiest way to install WordPress.
+One file installer.

 A lightweight script which automatically downloads and install WordPress, plugins and themes.